Carphodactylidae: Historical usage (Carphodactylini)

-Members of the family now known as Carphodactylidae were first grouped together in Kluge (1967)’s reconfiguration of gecko systematics.
+Members of the family now known as Carphodactylidae were first grouped together in Kluge (1967)'s reconfiguration of gecko systematics.
 He named a tribe, Carphodactylini, which included Carphodactylus, Nephrurus, and Phyllurus ("padless carphodactylins") as close relatives in a subgroup.
 The tribe also included Pseudothecadactylus and all New Zealand and New Caledonian geckos ("padded carphodactylins") in another subgroup.
 Carphodactylini was diagnosed by a large patch of preanal pores formed by multiple rows, though these pores were noted as vestigial in Nephrurus and absent in Phyllurus.

-Under Kluge’s classification scheme, Carphodactylini was the sister group to Diplodactylini, which contained other Australian legged geckos.
+Under Kluge's classification scheme, Carphodactylini was the sister group to Diplodactylini, which contained other Australian legged geckos.
 Both tribes formed the subfamily Diplodactylinae within the family Pygopodidae, alongside the legless lizards of the subfamily Pygopodinae.
 "Padless carphodactylins" (particularly Carphodactylus) were considered the most primitive and generalized members of Carphodactylini, and by extension Diplodactylinae.
-A morphological phylogenetic analysis by Bauer (1990) generally supported Kluge’s classification scheme, though the ingroup relations of carphodactylins was very different.
+A morphological phylogenetic analysis by Bauer (1990) generally supported Kluge's classification scheme, though the internal relationships of carphodactylin species were very different.

 Summary of Kluge's classification scheme: